top of page

 Are your poor life choices catching up on you?

 ‘Sláinte agus saol agat’ is a typical Irish saying and is also found in most other languages as meaning ‘Good Health and Long Life to you’.
-We all aspire to have a long active life full of energy and vitality.
+We all aspire to have a long, active life full of energy and vitality.
 So, why do we spiral out of control into ill health at an early age?
-Why do we constantly make the same poor life choices today for ourselves and our family?
-It is simply easier to drive everywhere and regular shopping is a mine field of poor quality foods.
+Why do we constantly make the same poor life choices today for ourselves and our families?
+It is easier to drive everywhere, and regular shopping is a minefield of poor-quality foods.

-Although my birth certificate states that I am the ‘right side of 50’ (just about!), I am proud to say my body is that of a 32-year-old!
-I may be anti-aging nowadays but for many years prior to 2010 my Tanita machine suggested I supported the heart and metabolism of a 71-year-old.
-After a huge health scare and being presented with a picture of how unwell I looked in September 2009, I made some very basic changes to my nutrition and lifestyle.
-Following the principles below I improved my health, vitality and energised my body and I was able to turn back time and add a few extra years to my life.
+Although my birth certificate states that I am on the ‘right side of 50’ (just about!), I am proud to say my body is that of a 32-year-old!
+I may be anti-ageing these days, but for many years before 2010, my Tanita machine indicated that I supported the heart and metabolism of a 71-year-old.
+After a significant health scare and being shown a picture of how unwell I looked in September 2009, I made some fundamental changes to my nutrition and lifestyle.
+By following the principles below, I improved my health and vitality, energised my body, and managed to turn back time, adding a few extra years to my life.

-Your body has nearly 100,000 miles of arteries, veins and capillaries that make up your circulatory system.
-This system allows blood rich in nutrients to nourish the cells and organs of your body.
-Blood pressure is the measure of force on artery walls from the exertion of blood circulating around this system.
-For a healthy active lifestyle, we always require that this blood pressure be stable.
-High blood pressure can cause mild to extreme damage to arteries that supply blood to your brain, heart, kidneys (and all other body organs), muscles, bones, our various bodily systems and our very important cellular system.
+Your body comprises nearly 100,000 miles of arteries, veins, and capillaries that constitute your circulatory system.
+This system enables blood-rich nutrients to nourish your body's cells and organs.
+Blood pressure measures the force exerted on artery walls by the circulating blood within this system.
+To maintain a healthy, active lifestyle, stable blood pressure is essential.
+High blood pressure can inflict mild to severe damage on the arteries supplying blood to your brain, heart, kidneys, and all other organs, as well as to your muscles, bones, various bodily systems, and the critical cellular system.

-There are many causes of high blood pressure, with increased Cholesterol (a fat-like substance found in the bloodstream) levels being one of the most significant.
-The condition of atherosclerosis occurs when the sticky cholesterol attaches to the inner lining of the arteries of the heart and brain causing blockages to the blood flow through these organs.
-When the system is blocked (e.g. Ischaemic heart disease), it can result in heart attack or stroke.
+There are numerous causes of high blood pressure, with increased cholesterol (a fat-like substance found in the bloodstream) being one of the most significant.
+Atherosclerosis occurs when sticky cholesterol adheres to the inner lining of the arteries in the heart and brain, blocking blood flow to these organs.
+When the system is obstructed (e.g., ischaemic heart disease), it can result in a heart attack or stroke.

-For such a small country, Ireland has a very high rate of heart related deaths according to the World health Organisation (WHO); cardiovascular diseases accounted for 38.6% of Irish deaths and 20.3% of these deaths are a result of Ischaemic heart disease (1).
-That would equate to a figure of 1 in 3 people dying daily in Ireland of heart related issues.
-Research within all WHO regions indicates that approximately 62% of strokes and 49% of heart attacks are caused by high blood pressure and high cholesterol is estimated to cause 4.4 million deaths (amounting to 18% of strokes and 56% of global ischemic heart disease) (2).
+Despite being a relatively small country, Ireland has a notably high rate of heart-related deaths, according to the World Health Organisation (WHO).
+Cardiovascular diseases were responsible for 38.6% of deaths in Ireland, with 20.3% of these attributed to Ischaemic heart disease.
+This translates to approximately 1 in 3 individuals dying daily in Ireland from heart-related issues.
+Research across all WHO regions indicates that around 62% of strokes and 49% of heart attacks are linked to high blood pressure.
+In contrast, high cholesterol is estimated to be responsible for 4.4 million deaths, accounting for 18% of strokes and 56% of global ischemic heart disease.

-Obesity and visceral fat are major risk factors for heart disease.
-Visceral fat is the dangerous fat around your stomach area and body organs that causes many health issues.
-This fat is measured in litres, with more than 5 litres attributed to ill health and a lack of wellness.
-Visceral fat can also be termed ‘skinny fat’ as the person measured may not appear to be fat; when an unwell person is tested on a Tanita, they often have a high quantity of visceral fat which accounts for their illness or exhaustion.
-Your heart health alone is reason enough to lose any extra body fat and build lean white muscle instead.
+Obesity and visceral fat are significant risk factors for heart disease.
+Visceral fat is the harmful fat surrounding your abdomen and internal organs, contributing to numerous health problems.
+This fat is measured in litres, with more than 5 litres linked to poor health and a lack of wellbeing.
+Visceral fat can also be described as ‘skinny fat', as individuals measured may not seem overweight; when an unwell person is assessed on a Tanita scale, they often exhibit a high level of visceral fat, which can explain their illness or fatigue.
+Concern for heart health alone is a sufficient reason to shed excess body fat and develop lean muscle instead.

-What can you easily do to support your heart health?
+What can you quickly do to support your heart health?

 1) Start moving your body:

-Park that car a good distance away and walk to your destination.
-Get up and get active by walking to work, college or school.
-My son always said ‘Mom, we are not made of sugar so let’s go splash in puddles’.
-Stop using the weather as an excuse to drive and ware suitable clothing; as the saying goes in Ireland, "there is no such thing as bad weather, only bad clothes".
-Get walking daily or running, cycling, swimming, or join a keep fit class such as yoga.
-I was nearly in a wheelchair September 2009 from Fibromyalgia and I just walked a few extra steps daily until I out walked my trainer.
-If getting active seems impossible just ask me for a personal one to one session and let’s get you moving.
+Park the car a reasonable distance away and walk to your destination.
+Get up and be active by walking to work, college, or school.
+My son always said, ‘Mum, we are not made of sugar, so let’s splash in puddles.’
+Stop using the weather as an excuse to drive and wear suitable clothing; as the saying goes in Ireland, “There's no such thing as bad weather, only bad clothes.”
+Walk daily, run, cycle, swim, or join a fitness class such as yoga.
+I was nearly in a wheelchair in September 2009 due to fibromyalgia, and I gradually increased my steps each day until I outwalked my trainer.
+If getting active seems impossible, ask me for a personal one-to-one session, and let’s get you moving.

-The most important health benefit is sleep.
+The most essential health benefit is sleep.
 Sleep deprivation has been linked to an increased risk of heart problems.
-Every adult needs eight hours sleep in each 24-hour period to regenerate their body.
-I understand you feel great after less sleep but has your body recovered enough to achieve a lifetime of healthy cellular regeneration?
-If getting 8 hours sleep at night seems impossible try starting tonight by going to bed only 10 minutes early.
-If you keep heading to bed a few minutes earlier than the night before you will find your getting 8 comfortable hours sleep a night and a very healthy mind and body.
+Every adult needs eight hours of sleep every 24 hours to regenerate their body.
+I understand you may feel great after less sleep, but has your body recovered enough for a lifetime of healthy cellular regeneration?
+If getting eight hours of sleep at night seems impossible, consider starting tonight by going to bed just 10 minutes earlier.
+If you continue to go to bed a few minutes earlier than the previous night, you will achieve eight restful hours of sleep and a healthy mind and body.

 3) Eat for energy and vitality:

-Junk the junk food.
-Our lifestyles are hectic these days and we are often tempted to rely on fast food, which is mostly unhealthy, nutrient dense and fattening food.
-Fast food can be empty calories and laden with bad fats that can be very difficult to burn off.
-If unhealthy eating patterns are a part of your diet and you are unable to make changes, then you must understand the benefits of supplementation.
-If you’re not meeting your daily nutrient requirements through nutritious food intake, supplements can fill in the gaps in your diet, helping you meet your daily essential nutritional requirements.
+Avoid junk food.
+Our lifestyles are hectic, and we are often tempted to rely on fast food, which is primarily unhealthy, low in nutrients, and fattening.
+Fast food can provide empty calories and is usually laden with bad fats that can be difficult to burn off.
+If unhealthy eating patterns are part of your diet and you cannot make changes, it is essential to understand the benefits of supplementation.
+If you’re not meeting your daily nutrient requirements through nutritious food intake, supplements can help fill the gaps in your diet, assisting you in meeting your essential daily nutritional needs.

-Adequate raw fruits and vegetables are a great sources of fibre and essential micro and phyto nutrients for healthy body cells.
-They make a great snack twice a day to balance metabolism and sugar levels.
-Due to over farming and chemicals, it is advisable to reach for organic where possible.
-Although organic produce can also be lacking nutrients due to being picked unripe and ripened using unnatural methods.
-Therefore, at least 7-10 organic fruits and vegetables are needed daily.
-Vegetables added to dinner preparation should only be lightly cooked and this is also true for garlic, a great heart healthy additive to any meal.
+Adequate raw fruits and vegetables are excellent sources of fibre and essential micro and phytonutrients for healthy body cells.
+They make a great snack twice daily to balance metabolism and sugar levels.
+Due to over-farming and chemicals, it is advisable to reach for organic food whenever possible.
+Organic produce may also lack nutrients if picked unripe and ripened using unnatural methods.
+Therefore, at least 7 to 10 organic fruits and vegetables are needed daily.
+Vegetables added to dinner preparation should be only lightly cooked, and this also applies to garlic, a tremendous heart-healthy addition to any meal.

 Healthy fatty acids like Omega-3 are essential for a healthy heart.
-Fish is a great natural source of Omega- 3; however, take care as we don’t want more fats and chemicals in the diet (such as fatty and antibiotic laden farmed salmon or sea bass).
-Take care supplementing with fish oils as many are simply chemical fat with no benefits to your health; in fact, these fish oils may cause prostate and other cancer due to the chemicals they carry in their fat.
-Try to totally avoid the ‘bad fats’ such as hydrogenated and trans-fats as they cause hardening of the fats inside the arteries, and we already know what happens to blocked arteries.
+Fish is a superb natural source of Omega-3; however, exercise caution as we don’t want excess fats and chemicals in our diet, such as fatty and antibiotic-laden farmed salmon or sea bass.
+Be cautious when supplementing with fish oils, as many are merely chemical fats with no health benefits; these fish oils may contribute to prostate and other cancers due to the chemicals they contain.
+Avoid ‘bad fats’ such as hydrogenated and trans fats, as they lead to the hardening of fats inside the arteries, and we already know the consequences of blocked arteries.

 4) Water is the source of life:

-An essential addition to your daily nutrition plan is fresh unboiled water.
+An essential addition to your daily nutrition plan is fresh, unboiled water.
 How much water?
-There are lots of equations to calculate your exact needs; keeping it simple is easier so at least 2.5 litres and 3 litres is a good reaching point.
-Water should be sipped and not gulped so the body is not working hard to process the excess liquid through the urinary system; this causes good nutrients to get washed out of the body before being absorbed into the blood stream.
-Taking in only mouthfuls of water at a time will help with regular and healthy bowel movements also.
+There are many equations to calculate your exact needs; however, keeping it simple is more manageable, so aiming for at least 2.5 to 3 litres is a good target.
+Water should be sipped and not gulped, as this prevents the body from working hard to process the excess liquid through the urinary system; doing so can cause beneficial nutrients to be washed out of the body before they are absorbed into the bloodstream.
+Taking only mouthfuls of water at a time will also aid in maintaining regular and healthy bowel movements.

 5) Eat five to six times a day:

-Eating three regular meals and two to three healthy snacks is essential for a healthy heart and vitalised body.
-Do not skip meals or your body will enter starvation mode and withhold fat to store in the body to slow release as energy incase you do not eat again.
+Consuming three balanced meals and two to three nutritious snacks is crucial for a healthy heart and revitalised body.
+Avoid skipping meals, as your body may enter starvation mode and retain fat to store for gradual energy release if you do not eat again.

 6) Avoid eating within a few hours of going to bed:

-Your body needs time to metabolise the food into nutrition for cellular health.
-The only process the body should have to work hard at while you are asleep is utilising the amino acids from your daily protein consumption to repair your body.
+Your body needs time to metabolise food into nutrients for cellular health.
+The only process the body should have to labour while asleep is utilising the amino acids from your daily protein intake to repair itself.

 Some Top Tips for staying heart healthy this year and onwards:

-A. Use extra virgin olive oil for all cooking under 500C and plant-based oils like sunflower for oven baking.
-Sprays may say low calorie but are often dangerous hydrogenated or trans fats.
-Although it is important that some healthy fat be consumed daily you can usually get enough in avocado’s, nuts and seeds (chewed to a paste).
-It is not always necessary to use oil in cooking as vegetables sautéed in water and herbs and spices create a lovely flavoursome juice and stock.
+A. Use extra virgin olive oil for all cooking under 500°C and plant-based oils like sunflower for oven baking.
+Although sprays may claim to be low-calorie, they often contain harmful hydrogenated or trans fats.
+While consuming some healthy fats daily is essential, you can typically obtain enough from avocados, nuts, and seeds (chewed to a paste).
+It’s not always necessary to use oil in cooking, as vegetables sautéed in water, herbs, and spices produce a delightful, flavoursome juice and stock.

-B. Do not use reduced-fat options of dairy products, spreads, and dressings as these may lower metabolism due to chemicals or their production method.
-Use less real butter, etc. or swap for plant-based alternatives like soya.
+B. Avoid reduced-fat options of dairy products, spreads, and dressings, as these may hinder metabolism due to chemicals or their production methods.
+Use less real butter or swap for plant-based alternatives such as soya.

-C. If you insist on calorie counting, keep in mind that low-fat or fat-free versions of baked items can often have the same amount of calories as the full-fat version.
-In many processes, fat is replaced with sugar which drives up the calories.
-As sugar can also add to your percentage body fat, calorie counting is not always the answer to health, weight management and wellness.
+C. If you insist on calorie counting, remember that low-fat or fat-free versions of baked goods can often contain the same calories as their full-fat counterparts.
+In many instances, fat is replaced with sugar, increasing calorie count.
+Since sugar can also contribute to a rise in body fat percentage, calorie counting is not always the answer for health, weight management, and overall wellness.

-D. Avoid fatty meats such as beef, lamb and pork (even rashers and sausages as they only reduce metabolism).
-Eat more organic poultry breast, fresh fish (see below), shellfish, organic eggs and soy products for protein; these have much less fat than red meats.
+D. Avoid fatty meats such as beef, lamb, and pork (including rashers and sausages, as they can hinder metabolism).
+For protein, consume more organic chicken breast, fresh fish (see below), shellfish, organic eggs, and soy products; these contain significantly less fat than red meat.

-E. Avoid farmed salmon and sea bass, if possible.
-Farmed fish is not only fattier than wild fish, but the extra fat can contain “dangerous” fat.
-Shellfish is not high in cholesterol and is an excellent source of protein that is very low in fat.
+E. Avoid farmed salmon and sea bass whenever possible.
+Farmed fish tend to be fattier than wild fish, and the additional fat may contain unhealthy types.
+Shellfish is low in cholesterol and an excellent source of protein that is very low in fat.

-F. Use herbs, spices, lemon, onions, garlic, chillies, tomatoes, and other seasonings to flavour foods.
-Heavy sauces, gravies and butter are very fattening and should be avoided.
+F. Season dishes with herbs, spices, lemon, onions, garlic, chillies, tomatoes, and other seasonings.
+Avoid heavy sauces, gravies, and butter, as they can be fattening.

-G. When eating out keep sauces and gravies to a minimum by asking for them in a separate dish.
-Order meats, fish or poultry that are grilled, poached, steamed, roasted, or baked.
-Although carbohydrates can be important for energy, some people skip this starchy part of the meal when dining out, especially if it’s likely to be fatty (e.g., roast potatoes or milky/buttered mash potatoes).
-An order of double raw or steamed vegetables instead will fill you up, provide great fibre and are a source of slow-release carbohydrates for energy.
+G. When dining out, request sauces and gravies on the side to keep them to a minimum.
+Choose meats, fish, or poultry that are grilled, poached, steamed, roasted, or baked.
+While carbohydrates are crucial for energy, some individuals forgo this starchy component when eating out, mainly if it is likely to be fatty (e.g., roast potatoes or creamy mashed potatoes).
+Opting for a portion of double raw or steamed vegetables instead will fill you up, offer great fibre, and serve as a source of slow-release carbohydrates for energy.

-I. Try fresh fruit or sorbet for dessert rather than pastries and ice cream.
+I. Opt for fresh fruit or sorbet as dessert instead of pastries and ice cream.

-I hope you enjoy starting your journey for a healthier and vitalised New You as much as I did twelve years ago.
-For any questions on heart health, before you supplement on poor quality tablets or to book a free wellness evaluation, please make an appointment and get Your heart healthy for a younger and healthier You.
+I hope you enjoy starting your journey to a healthier and vitalised New You as much as I did in 2009.
+If you have any questions about heart health, please make an appointment to get your heart healthy for a younger and healthier you before you supplement with poor-quality tablets or book a free wellness evaluation.

 Or join me online by: